bobmonsour/bobmonsour.com/src/posts/the-evolution-of-my-CSS-pipeline-in-eleventy-part-2.md

 pageHasCode: true
 ---

-> _Hopefully, you've read [part 1](/posts/the-evolution-of-my-CSS-pipeline-in-Eleventy-part-1/).
-If not, I'll wait here ._

-> Also, this post as well as part 1 can be found on the [11ty Bundle](https://11tybundle.dev/) site, a community site for sharing [Eleventy](https://www.11ty.dev/) tips, tricks, and resources.
+> Hopefully, you've read [part 1](/posts/the-evolution-of-my-CSS-pipeline-in-Eleventy-part-1/).
+If not, I'll wait here... also, this post as well as part 1 can be found on the [11ty Bundle](https://11tybundle.dev/) site, a community site for sharing [Eleventy](https://www.11ty.dev/) tips, tricks, and resources.
 If you're an Eleventy user, I encourage you to [check it out](https://11tybundle.dev/).

+<div class='toc'>

 ## Table of Contents

-<div class='toc'>

 1. [Introduction](#section1)
 2. [To inline or not to inline](#section2)